 What Is a Deed of Trust?

-A deed of trust is the security for your loan, and it's recorded in the public records.
-A deed of trust can include several pages.
-Borrowers must agree to sign the deed of trust if they want to take out a home loan.
+A deed of trust is the security for your loan.
+It is recorded in the public records.
+If a state requires it, borrowers must agree to sign the deed of trust if they want to take out a home loan.
 This is just as they would have to do to sign a mortgage in another state.

 A deed of trust addresses three parties:

-- The trustor, who is the borrower
+- The trustor, or obliger, who is the borrower

-- The beneficiary, which is the lender
+- The beneficiary, who is the lender

 - The original loan amount

-- The names of parties—trustee, trustor, and beneficiary
+- The names of parties: trustee, trustor, and beneficiary

-- The provisions of the mortgage and requirements
+- The provisions and requirements of the mortgage

 - Late fees